 Note that the observed transition matrix has perfect marginal homogeneity indicating a properly counted sequence.
-Simple inspection suggests that the observed table lacks symmetry and this is confirmed by testing with chi-square equation (3), the result gives χ2 =22.19 where χ2 (15) = 16.81 with 6 degrees of freedom.
+Simple inspection suggests that the observed table lacks symmetry and this is confirmed by testing with chi-square equation (3), the result gives χ2 =22.19 (which is greater than the critical value), where χ2 (15) = 16.81 with 6 degrees of freedom.

 Transition probability matrix (pij)